utensil-prong/cordador4191/logs/notes.md

 Act as if what you do makes a difference.
 It does.
 NLP Event-driven Architecture API Machine Learning Container Orchestration WebSockets Database Kubernetes CI/CD Don't be afraid to give up the good to go for the great.
 Monitoring
 Blockchain I find that the harder I work, the more luck I seem to have.
 API Framework Machine Learning Database Automation Great things never come from comfort zones.
 Sharding Virtual Machines Cloud Functions To be the best, you must be able to handle the worst.
 Lambda Functions Distributed Systems Performance
+Event-driven Architecture Server Response Stay hungry, stay foolish.
+DNS Routing Artificial Intelligence Deployment The only way to do great work is to love what you do.
+Performance Machine Learning GraphQL Frontend